What is the combined hepatitis A and B vaccine?

 What are the symptoms of hepatitis A?

-In some cases hepatitis A causes no symptoms.
-However, infection can cause fever, loss of appetite, nausea, diarrhoea, abdominal pain, and jaundice (a yellowing of the skin).
+In some cases, especially in children younger than 6, hepatitis A causes no symptoms.
+However, infection can cause fever, loss of appetite, nausea, diarrhoea, abdominal pain, and jaundice (a yellowing of the skin) in others.
 Elderly people and those with other liver diseases are at risk of developing more serious complications.

 What is hepatitis B?